twbell/public-works/polygons/stores-components.md

 ### KML File Requirements

-Your KML file should include the polygons and the center marker for the business, but no other polygons or markers.
+Your KML file should include all the polygons you drew for the business, plus the center marker.
+Your KML file should not contain any other polygons or markers.

 It should be named __[FACTUAL_ID].kml__, where FACTUAL_ID is the **factual_id** from the business record.
 Here is an example file name:
 `66f9c859-5532-4ee1-85c2-fbbb3b88692d.kml`.

 The contents of the KML file should include multiple Placemarks: One for each polygon, and one that contains a Point that represents your center marker.

-The Placemarks for the business building(s) should contain a name with the value set to "building".
+The Placemarks for the business buildings should contain a name with the value set to "building".
 E.g.:
 ```xml
 <Placemark>
   <name>building</name>
 ```

-The Placemark for the front parking lot should contain a name, with the value set to "parking".
+The Placemarks for the parking lots should each contain a name, with the value set to "parking".
 E.g.:
 ```xml
 <Placemark>
   <name>parking</name>
 ```

 This should be included for you automatically when you export your work as a KML file.
 You should never edit a KML file by hand.

 For a detailed illustration, see this [example KML file](https://raw.github.com/Factual/public-works/master/polygons/examples/stores-components/66f9c859-5532-4ee1-85c2-fbbb3b88692d.kml).
 It was created for the example business record above.